-What becomes important for firms in such challenging times is to be true to one's value proposition, i.e., know why you're in business and know what makes your business unique.
+What becomes important for firms in such challenging times is to be true to one's value proposition.
+In other words, know why you're in business and know what makes your business unique.
 Comparing and contrasting your firm's production and sales with the national averages is one way to show your uniqueness, which might be worth bragging about, especially if it's profitable and it helps explain your market niche.

-It's also very important to communicate your value proposition not only within your firm to all levels of employees, but to customers, and in some cases, to those farther down the market channel as well.
-People like to patronize firms with a unique story, which are producing goods and services that also have stories behind them.
-Communicating these stories is always important, but it becomes even more critical when the consumer is debating whether to spend or where to spend their monies.
+It's also important to communicate your value proposition, not only within your firm to all levels of employees, but to customers and, in some cases, to those farther down the market channel, as well.
+People like to patronize firms with a unique story, and that are producing goods and services that also have interesting stories behind them.
+Communicating these stories is always important, but it becomes even more critical when the consumer is debating how and where to spend their monies.